- What is an internship?

 Identify what type of organizations are of interest and contact (via mail, email, or in person) the organizations to inquire about potential openings, regardless of an advertised position.
 Research your industry’s hiring trends because this method may not be appropriate to implement in all industries.

-• Use the yellow pages or a google search to locate organizations based in your area
+- Use a google map search to locate organizations in your area

 Make a connection, start a conversation, and make a positive impression

 “Follow” the organization’s website.
 Many organizations have a You Tube Channel, Twitter handle, LinkedIn Page, or Facebook that you can follow, like, or post engaging comments.
 The University Career Center can help with connections.
 Review: Terrapins Connect ● UMD LinkedIn Alumni Page ● UCC Calendar of Events.

 • BSOS Blog features job/internship opportunities (on and off campus)

 • On Campus Interview program, interview for off campus positions on campus

 • Part-time job positions off and on campus (how to tips)

 - Your Rights and Responsibilities as a Job Seeker, NACE